absrp/landscape_evolution_earthquake_ruptures/README.md

     - [ ] Output 3: evolution of measured fault zone width over time (meters)
     - [ ] Output 3: difference in DEM elevations between time t and time 0 (coseismic)
     - [ ] Output 4: distribution of slopes in the landscape and their evolution over time, and computation of the degradation coefficient
 Includes option to save the outputs as pdf files for each DEM in a csv file compiling all measured line lengths and degradation coefficients.
 Must select yes in the first cell.
-This notebook must be ran first to produce the output csv files required for the other notebooks to run.
+This notebook must be ran first to produce the output csv files required for the notebooks below to run.

 - [ ] degradation_coefficient_length_evolution_comparison.ipynb
     - [ ] Output 1: plot showing the evolution of degradation coefficient, line length, and fault zone width, for each model over time, each fit by different non-linear relationships.